chec/integration-template/README.md

 ### Integration handler

-Currently, the Commerce.js integrations do not support any build pipeline.
+The Commerce.js integrations do not support any build pipeline.
 Integration handlers will need to be built and bundled into a tags that will be deployed.
 Integration handlers are configured in this repository to be bundled with `@vercel/ncc`.
 You may run `yarn build` to bundle the integration handler along with the configuration app, or run `yarn build:integration` to build only the integration.
 When you configure the template with the Chec API/Dashboard, you only need to specify the distribution file for the integration handler (`dist/integration/index.js` by default).